MiladJoodi/Coursera_News_App/README.md

-# Mini University details app
+# Mini University details app!

 <h4>In this project, I utilized Next.js, Tailwind CSS, MongoDB & Mongoose, and Clerk for authentication.
 For a comprehensive demonstration and further information, please refer to the description. 👌</h4>